 Trial Request Updates

-If your request for trial is approved, you will receive a trial date in the mail once court offices are open.
+If your request for trial is approved, you will receive a trial date in the mail.
 To find out the status of your case, please visit the Provincial Court Look-up Tool.

 Other Online Court Services

 If you require more time to pay your fine you may submit a Motion for Extension of Time to Pay Fine Time To Pay form.
 Your application will be carefully reviewed by a local Justice of the Peace before it is granted or denied.